BlitzkriegSoftware/PacingDemo/README.md

 2. Spin up REDIS in docker (see scripts/)
 3. Visual Studio or Code

 ## Run the tests

 Step through tests to see pacing at work, in one case, the test reports runnable, in the other the test results not runnable.

-## Build on top of [REDIS Demo](https://github.com/BlitzkriegSoftware/RedisDemo)

 ## About